 Ms. Wright represents construction clients when any dispute arises, such as disagreements over construction delays, performance, designs, or the final product.
 Ms. Wright has represented a variety of parties in the construction industry, enabling her to see a dispute from all sides and anticipate the other side’s arguments.

 Ms. Wright has extensive experience with alternative dispute resolution, including mediation and arbitration, to help clients resolve their disputes quickly, often before litigation is needed.
 Ms. Wright has been a certified mediator since 2005.
 Prior to joining Robinson+Cole, Ms. Wright mediated landlord and tenant disputes, small claims, summary process, and juvenile probate matters.
 When a dispute does result in litigation, Ms. Wright is experienced at litigating complex claims in state and federal courts.

 Ms. Wright regularly does pro bono work, and she is active in advocating for legal aid.
 She participates in the Middlesex District Attorney’s Domestic Violence Pro Bono Initiative, in which lawyers provide free representation to people seeking to obtain restraining orders.
 She is the co-captain of the firm’s team which participates in the annual Walk to the Hill for Civil Legal Aid.
 Lawyers march to the state capitol building to speak to lawmakers about adequately funding legal aid, which helps poor citizens facing civil legal matters related to housing and employment.

-Ms. Wright is on the Board of Directors and is the co-chair of the program’s committee for Professional Women in Construction – CT Chapter.
+Ms. Wright is on the Board of Directors for the Professional Women in Construction – CT Chapter and serves as co-chair of the programs committee.
 She is also on the membership committee of CREW Boston, an organization which promotes the advancement of women in the commercial real estate industry.

 Ms. Wright is a regular contributor to the firm’s blog, Construction Law Zone.